chr233/ASFTradeExtension/README.en.md

 ## Installation

-Not compatible with generic version of ASF, please use generic version of ASF (not generic-nf).
+Not compatible with generic version of ASF, please use generic version of ASF.
-Not compatible with generic version of ASF, please use generic version of ASF (not generic-nf).
+Not compatible with generic version of ASF, please use generic version of ASF.

-Not compatible with the common version of ASF currently, use generic version of ASF instead (not generic-nf version) Not compatible with the common version of ASF currently, use generic version of ASF instead (not generic-nf version)
+Not compatible with the common version of ASF, use generic version of ASF instead.
+Not compatible with the common version of ASF, use generic version of ASF instead.

 ### First-Time Install / Manually Update